What is Impregnated or pressure-treated wood?

 Wood impregnated by boiler pressure induction becomes very damp during treatment.
 As a result, the wood can be susceptible to mildew or mold, especially during warmer seasons.

-These external imperfections on the product disappear on their own but are also easy to remove manually.
+These external imperfections on the product disappear independently but are also easy to remove manually.

 Since wood can expand and contract because it is a natural product, the dimensions stated in the catalog and product pages on the internet may show slight deviations.